AadeshChawhan/Machine_Learning_/README.md

 # Data_Science-
-Machine Learning-based Projects using Python, Scikit-learn, and SMOTE to identify fraudulent transactions in imbalanced datasets.
+Machine Learning-based Projects using Python, Scikit-learn, and SMOTE to identify and fix imbalanced datasets.